A “Rinse and Repeat” Playbook for Crushing Your Competitors

-Analyze Backlink Profiles
+Step 6: Analyze Backlink Profiles

 None of these third-party reports are complete on their own.
 Together, however, they create a fairly comprehensive picture of a competitor’s linking domains and pages.
 You can see linking domains, linking pages, how many backlinks a site is gaining and losing, whether a linking site is spammy, and much more.
-Creating a master spreadsheet with all mentioned referring domains makes it easy to remove duplicates and sort domains by chosen criterion.
+Creating a master spreadsheet with referring domains makes it easy to remove duplicates and sort domains by chosen criterion.

 In theory, your competitors backlink metrics are the ones you need to beat.
 If you have more links from higher quality sites and everything else is equal, then your site should outrank competitors’ sites.